tobyweston/blog/source/_posts/2012-09-11-diff-excel-with-java-and-hamcrest.md

 	Expected: is <999.99D>
 		 but: cell at "E2" contained <1999.99D> expected <999.99D>

 It matches on type and content of the cell.
-So a string cell `"999.99"` is different than a numeric cell `999.99`.
+So the string cell `"999.99"` is different than the numeric cell `999.99`.